davidkhala/Microsoft/Entra/service-principal.md

 # System-assigned Managed Identity (SAMI)
-- SAMI works like a service account.
+- SAMI works like a service account or service-principal.
 - aka. 托管标识

 grant access to resource such as Azure Subscription